 7. Greeting you at the end of Celetná is Prague’s Old Town Square.
 One of the Square’s standout features is the Church of Our Lady Before Týn, which, if you observe closely, has two similar yet different spires; great for a game of real-life spot the difference.

 13. As Nerudova forks off, veer onto the stone steps on the right.
 These will take you to Prague Castle.
-From its lofty position, you have one of the best vantage points of the city, and if the weather’s good, you can see the ‘Golden City’ stretch out for miles before you.
+From its lofty position, you have one of the city’s best vantage points, and if the weather’s good, you can see the ‘Golden City’ stretch out for miles before you.

 14. The Castle complex itself contains no shortage of things to do, including beautiful gardens, a toy museum and the Strahov monastery, with its famous library and brewery, which makes a delicious menu of seasonal ales.
-Prague Castle is dominated of course by the soaring St Vitus’ Cathedral, and seeing its rich stained glass windows is a must.
+The soaring St Vitus’ Cathedral dominates Prague Castle, and seeing its rich stained glass windows is a must.
 Although there is a charge to visit the Cathedral in its entirety, visitors are still permitted to stand in the first third or so for free.
-It’s said that if you claim to want to pray there, the Cathedral staff have no option but to admit you into the rest of the building gratuis.
+It’s said that if you claim to want to pray there, the Cathedral staff have no option but to admit you into the rest of the building gratis.

 15.If by now, your feet are too tired to continue, turn away from the Castle gates, leave the square, keeping the small triangular park to your right, and head onto Loretánská, which intersects after about four blocks with Keplerova.
 Here, you will see the Pohořelec tram stop.
 Otherwise, go into the Castle gates, through the first courtyard and into the second courtyard, where you will see an archway exit on your left.
-Pass through the archway, over the bridge and past the Riding School Gallery to Mariánské Hradby, where you will see the Pražsky hrad tram stop.
+Then, over the bridge and past the Riding School Gallery to Mariánské Hradby, pass through the archway, where you will see the Pražsky hrad tram stop.
 Whichever stop you plump for, tram no. 22 will deliver you back into the centre of the city.